AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-build.md

 ## Web UI Features {#section_F61C4268A5974C788629399ADE1E6E7C}

-The [!UICONTROL Segment Builder] lets you build and edit segments in the web UI (or in a [Java UI in Ad Hoc Analysis](/help/components/c-segmentation/c-segmentation-workflow/seg-workflow.md#section_E440630183D64999BA2369D1B8048AA6)).
+The [!UICONTROL Segment Builder] lets you build and edit segments in the web UI (or in a [Java UI in Ad Hoc Analysis](/help/components/c-segmentation/c-segmentation-workflow/seg-workflow.md)).
 You can add rule definitions and containers to refine your segments, stack segments, and nest them to refine them.
 You can also validate how many page views, visits, and unique visitors result from your current segment definition.
 Then save the segment for future needs.

-Access the Segment Builder by
+Access the Segment Builder by:

 * Displaying an existing report and clicking the Segments icon  ![](assets/segment_icon.png) in the left navigation.
 In the segment rail that displays, click **[!UICONTROL Add]**.